JHershey69/weatherLocation-Library/README.md

-The Weather and Location Library (weatherLocation.h) is a library designed to get just a few pieces of information from Dark Sky dot Net and Google’s Geolocation services.
+The Weather and Location Library (weatherLocation.h) v1.04 (Current) is a library designed to get just a few pieces of information from Dark Sky dot Net and Google’s Geolocation services.